💰 Take-Home Pay Calculator (US)

 3. Federal income tax — seven brackets, 10% / 12% / 22% / 24% / 32% / 35% / 37%, with the standard deduction subtracted first (or itemised deductions where higher).
 IRS publishes brackets each November for the following year.

-4. State income tax — ranges from 0% (TX, FL, NV, WA, TN, SD, WY, AK; NH and WA tax only investment income) up to 13.3% (CA top bracket).
+4. State income tax — ranges from 0% (TX, FL, NV, TN, SD, WY, AK, plus NH after its Interest & Dividends Tax was repealed at the end of 2024) up to 13.3% (CA top bracket).
+Washington has no broad income tax but does levy a 7% long-term capital gains tax above an annual exemption.
 Some states (NY, NJ, CT, OR, CA) also stack a SDI or similar payroll levy.

 5. Post-tax deductions — Roth 401(k), Roth IRA, disability insurance, supplemental life.